velmurugan-balasubramanian/framework-doc/src/vue/README.md

 #### The public folder

 The `public` folder contains an `index.html` file which serves as a template to the `app/index.html`.
-Adding css or script to the app can be done in the `public/index.html`.
+Adding CSS or script to the app can be done in the `public/index.html`.

 ### Run your first Vue app using the FDK